Jonas Wellendorf

 • Office: 6409 Dwinelle

-Professor Wellendorf’s research focuses on the interface between the vernacular Old Norse literature and the Latin tradition.
-He is particularly interested in learned literature, broadly defined, mythography, the skaldic poetry of the Old Norse renaissance around 1200, and Old Norse treatises on grammar and poetics.
+Professor Wellendorf’s research interests focus on the interface between vernacular Old Norse literature and the Latin tradition.
+He is particularly interested in learned literature, broadly defined, mythography, historiography, skaldic poetry, and Old Norse treatises on grammar and poetics.

-He wrote his doctoral dissertation on vision literature and has also published on runes, The saga of king Sverrir (and Saxo Grammaticus), the Icelandic bishops’ chronicle Hungrvaka, the Icelandic Book of Settlements, Old Norse cosmology, hagiography, idolatry, mythology, and many other topics.
-Common to these studies is that the Old Norse texts are studied against the backdrop of a wider classical and medieval Latin tradition.
+His doctoral dissertation (Bergen, 2017) concentrated on Old Norse vision literature.
+Since then, he has published extensively on Medieval Scandinavian Literature.
+Common to these studies is that Old Norse texts are studied against the backdrop of a wider classical and medieval Latin tradition.

 Books